-If your child has other insurance besides WVCHIP or Medicaid, you will not qualify unless you meet one of the following exceptions:
+Children with other insurance, including Medicaid, do not qualify for WVCHIP, unless they meet one of the following exceptions:

-* Your family’s annual health insurance cost (only premiums paid for medical, dental and vision are counted) is 9.5 % or more of the family’s gross income; or
+* Your family’s annual health insurance premium cost (only premiums paid for medical, dental and vision are counted) is 5.0 % or more of the family’s gross income; or

 * Your child is covered under the insurance of a non-custodial parent; and the insurance services can only be accessible in another state, or in a geographical area in WV that is considered to be non-accessible.